EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Verify that the selected cipher suite is supported and that no prior cipher suites in SUITES_U are supported.

-* Validate that there is a solution to the curve definition for the given x-coordinate X_U.
+* Validate that there is a solution to the curve definition for the given x-coordinate G_X.

 * Pass UAD_1 to the application.